moby/moby/docs/reference/builder.md

 > can only contain a URL based `ADD` instruction.
 You can also pass a
 > compressed archive through STDIN: (`docker build - < archive.tar.gz`),
 > the `Dockerfile` at the root of the archive and the rest of the
-> archive will get used at the context of the build.
+> archive will be used at the context of the build.

 > **Note**:
 > If your URL files are protected using authentication, you